Generic filters

 This is a big step; it doesn’t just change the submission process but also how you collect and link activities.

-How is EmpowerRD preparing for the Additional Information Form?
+How can EmpowerRD help with the Additional Information Form?

 Seeking a trusted partner to help you build your R&D tax claim?